duongtd23/AWSIMScriptPy-Client/scenarios/deceleration/README.md

 This is because we need some additional room for the NPC speeding up to `_speed` from 0, during which the ego vehicle is also moving forward.
 The trigger distance `my_dx` will ensure that once the NPC reaches `_speed`, the longitudinal distance between the two vehicles is exactly `dx0`.

-That is the main idea of implementing this deceleration scenarios.
+That is the main idea of implementing these deceleration scenarios.
 However, if running this specification, we will see that Autoware will reduce its speed far enough before reaching the NPC.
 Thus, at the moment when NPC is triggered to move, the ego vehicle speed is actually much lower than `_speed`, and this naive implementation failed to reproduce the JAMA's deceleration scenario correctly.
-In other words, this is because Autoware is conservative, making us difficult to realize the longitudinal distance and ego's speed conditions correctly.
+In other words, this is because Autoware is conservative, making it difficult to realize the longitudinal distance and ego's speed conditions correctly.

 #### Dynamic spawning NPC
 Due to the above issue, we propose an alternative implementation that dynamically spawns the moving NPC vehicle when the ego vehicle has the target speed `_speed`.